ING: Pressure to reduce Russian gas dependence builds – but there’s no silver bullet for sectors

 There are plenty of gas-saving technologies that politicians, corporate decision-makers and households can implement.
 But only a handful of measures can significantly reduce gas demand in 2022.
 These are: substituting power generation from gas-fired to coal-fired power plants, curtailing industrial production due to high energy prices that make production unprofitable, and lowering thermostats in buildings (both houses and commercial real estate).

-More coal-fired power production, curtailment of production in manufacturing, and lowering thermostats in buildings show highest potential to lower gas use
+More coal-fired power production, curtailment of production in manufacturing and lowering thermostats in buildings show highest potential to lower gas use

 Estimate potential to lower gas use in 2022 for different sectors